VincentHardouin/npm-bump/README.md

 # NPM-BUMP

-npm-bump is a Bash Script for bump npm version
+npm-bump is a Bash Script for bump npm version.

+It exists because task of update packages are frequently and boring.
+This script bump versions of packages that are not a problem.

 ## Installation